Connect data to an engine

 Connecting data through the data block

 The data block defines which tables or views the engine uses.
-You can connect tables directly or use the query option for simple transformations.
+Once your data is loaded as tables or views, you can connect them directly by name.
+For more minor transormations, you can use the query option.

 Connect a table or view